The Cheapest Auto Insurance Companies in Austin, Texas in 2026

 The Cheapest Car Insurance for Drivers by Driving Record

-Having a ticket, driving under the influence (DUI) conviction, or an at-fault accident on your record will usually raise your rates at your next auto policy renewal because it means you’re more likely to file future claims.
+Having a ticket, driving under the influence (DWI) conviction, or an at-fault accident on your record will usually raise your rates at your next auto policy renewal because it means you’re more likely to file future claims.

-The below rates in Austin, TX, are estimated rates current as of: Tuesday, February 17 at 11:00 AM PST.
+The below rates in Austin, TX, are estimated rates current as of: Wednesday, June 3 at 5:00 PM PDT.

 Company